 - 4.6.1 Aspirate first the blank solution and then the calibration and test solutions consecutively and record the readings.
 Aspirate water between each solution.
 Make at least two measurements for each solution.
-Solids which build up on the burner slit must be removed, otherwise they will cause a decrease of sensitivity. - 4.6.2 Prepare a calibration curve by plotting the obtained absorbance values of the calibration solutions corrected for the blank against the concentration, in milligrams per litre, of the element. - 4.6.3 Convert the absorbance values of the test solutions corrected for the blank to milligrams of the element per litre by means of the calibration curve.
+If a build-up of solids occurs on the burner slit, it will cause a decrease of sensitivity and must be removed. - 4.6.2 Prepare a calibration curve by plotting the obtained absorbance values of the calibration solutions corrected for the blank against the concentration, in milligrams per litre, of the element. - 4.6.3 Convert the absorbance values of the test solutions corrected for the blank to milligrams of the element per litre by means of the calibration curve.